Tropical Storm Lekima (2007): Meteorological history

 A tropical disturbance wave near the Philippines were detected to be developing and PAGASA quickly upgraded it to Tropical Depression Hanna on September 27.
 PAGASA upgraded it into a tropical storm the next day.
 It made landfall in central Luzon early on September 29, and at the same time JMA upgraded the developing system into a tropical depression, while JTWC started a TCFA shortly thereafter at 09:00 UTC on the same day.
 JMA declared the system Tropical Storm Lekima on the next day.
 It continued to strengthen and Lekima was upgraded into a severe tropical storm on September 30 by JMA and would remain as such until landfall.
 Meanwhile, JTWC upgraded Lekima into a typhoon in October 2 and it would also remain as such until landfall.
-Lekima was the largest newborn tropical system on record by diameter at 1700km at the time before being beaten by Tropical Storm Kompasu 14 years later by 200km.
+Lekima was the largest newborn tropical system on record by diameter at 1700 km at the time before being beaten by Tropical Storm Kompasu 14 years later by 200 km.

 Lekima made landfall on Quảng Trạch District, Quảng Bình Province, Vietnam at 12:00 UTC in October 3 as a severe tropical storm.
 JTWC published the last Tropical Cyclone Warning later that day at 18:00 UTC while downgrading Lekima into a tropical storm, and JMA followed the suit at the same time.
 On the next day, Lekima weakened into a tropical depression over Laos by JMA, but JTWC did not follow suit.
 Lekima dissipated over land on October 5.

 Preparations and impact

 Philippines

 Hanna brought heavy rains to Luzon causing a landslide that killed eight people, including three children, in Ifugao province, while another person was found dead in Quezon City.
 Torrential rains also caused landslides, flooding, infrastructure damage, and disruption of transportation service in other parts of the country.
-A Office of Civil Defense administrator said that several people had to leave their homes, mainly in the north of the country, and that heavy rains damaged roads and bridges, as well as damaging the local agriculture.
+An Office of Civil Defense administrator said that several people had to leave their homes, mainly in the north of the country, and that heavy rains damaged roads and bridges, as well as damaging the local agriculture.